AdityaSavara/JSONGrapherExamples/README.md

 # JSONGrapherExamples
 Example files for JSON Grapher (www.jsongrapher.com)

+First, extract or copy files to a fresh directory after downloading.
+Files must be outside of a zipfile to work with JSONGrapher.

 ExampleDataRecords includes example JSON Records of data that can be plotted in JSONGrapher, sorted by subdirectories.
 The file 0_PlotlyTemplate.json provides a basic example.